flub78/multitenant/doc/testing.md

 ### Unit tests

 Unit tests for models and simple classes.
 They are stored in tests/Unit.
+They involve only one class and tests its methods.
+Test jobs measure the line coverage.

 ### Feature tests

-Feature tests both for central application and tenant application.
-Test coverage is measured using xdebug both for unit and feature tests.
+Feature tests for central application and tenant applications.
+Test coverage is measured using xdebug.
 Feature tests require the collaboration of several classes and they are executed in an environment closed to real Laravel execution.
 Laravel instance, database and tenant environments are available in this context.
-They are slightly slower than Unit tests.
+They are slower than Unit tests.

 They use phpunit integrated in the Laravel Framework.
 They are stored in tests/Feature.